pkoretic/csDefault/README.md

 Usage
 =======================
 Just include it in your code and that's it!
+All element's will  get styled as soon as the DOM is ready

 **Dynamic elements**
 If you have elements created dynamically call jquery function on parent element which was created dynamically